-- menstrual symptoms
+- your menstrual symptoms

 - whether you are breastfeeding

-- cardiovascular health
+- your cardiovascular health

-- other chronic health conditions
+- other chronic health conditions you may have

-Progestin pills must be taken within the same three-hour time period every day.
+To be fully effective, progestin pills must be taken within the same three-hour time period every day.

 - rifampin (an antibiotic)